SeNSE-lab/VG3D-merge/README.md

 ## Merge3D

-This repository includes code used in Bush et al. 2021 *in prep* to create a 3D whisker shape from whiskers tracked in two separate camera views.
+This repository includes code used in Bush et al. 2021 "Continuous, multidimensional coding of 3D complex tactile stimuli by primary sensory neurons of the vibrissal system" to create a 3D whisker shape from whiskers tracked in two separate camera views.

 The primary entry point to the merging process is the file `mergeLoop.m`.
 This function takes the following inputs: